 Before serving that turkey for Thanksgiving, be sure it’s cooked thoroughly.

-Amy Jones is the ISU Extension Food and Health Human Science Specialist for the Mason City area.
-She recommends having a good, accurate meat thermometer when checking your bird’s internal temperature for doneness.
+ISU Extension Food and Health Human Science Specialist Amy Jones, based in Mason City, recommends having a good, accurate meat thermometer when checking your bird’s doneness.

-Jones says the same temp applies if you’re deep frying your turkey, while a ham or a brisket should be cooked to 145 degrees internally.
+Jones says the same temp applies if you’re deep frying your turkey, while a ham or a brisket should be cooked to 145 degrees.

 Jones says November and December are the biggest months of the year for food-borne illness and emphasizes washing your hands regularly as you prepare your Thanksgiving meal.